Lovsan/chatterbox/README.md

 Built using **modern technologies**, Chatterbox delivers **stable performance** and **real-time functionality** while maintaining **simplicity** and **ease of use**.
 Its **intuitive design** focuses on **essential features**, ensuring **quick deployment** and **straightforward maintenance**, making it an ideal solution for various scenarios.

-*(Note: Chatterbox is a personal hobby project developed in spare time and currently in its early stages.
-This is a preliminary version intended for learning and experimentation, with many features still under development.)*
+*(Note: ChatterBox is a personal hobby project developed in spare time.
+It is currently in its early stages, serving as a preliminary version designed for learning and experimentation, with many features still under development.)*

 ---